ices-tools-prod/msy/README.md

 * send a pull request on: https://github.com/wgmg/msy

-msy vignette
-===

 # Preamble

-This document is as much as the `msy`-package itself still in developement.
+This document is, as is much as the `msy`-package itself, still in developement.

 The origin of this package is from an intial coding by John Simmonds which was restructured by Colin Millar into an R-package with additional development, including coding the Buckland method.
 Einar Hjörleifsson compartmentalized the structure of the code as well as providing the output of the analysis in a more structured format.